dude920228/php-cache/README.md

 use PhpCache\CacheServer\CacheServer;
 use PhpCache\ServiceManager\ConfigAggregator;
 use PhpCache\ServiceManager\ServiceManager;
-// You can import multiple config files to overwrite parameters in the basic config or add extra factories
+// You can import multiple config files to overwrite parameters in the basic config or add extra parameters, including dependency injection
 $config = include_once 'config.php';
 $configAggregator = new ConfigAggregator();
 $configAggregator->addConfig($config);